Nansen-io/filebrowser/Fork.md

 ## Right Click Menu Addition (Priority 2)

-Add right click menu to Filebrowser that calls chainfs API endpoint: /api/NansenFile/FileCreate
+Add right-click menu to FileBrowser that calls ChainFS API endpoint: /api/NansenFile/FileCreate

-The chainfs API has a debug section that provides a reference implementation of encoding a file submission for the FileCreate endpoint:
+The ChainFS API has a debug section that provides a reference implementation of encoding a file submission for the FileCreate endpoint **/api/Debug/FileEncode**

-/api/Debug/FileEncode

-Expected endpoints needed to sync filebrowser with chainfs API:
+Expected endpoints needed to sync FileBrowser with ChainFS API:

 - /api/NansenFile/DirCreate
 - /api/NansenFile/DirGetInfo